gerwitz/hgc-v11/content/articles/2010/08/29/pointing-at-tv.md

 tags:
 - design
 - apple
+- ★
-- fave
+- popular
-excerpt: You can't reach your TV, so you can't touch it.
+abstract: You can't reach your TV, so you can't touch it.
 Why would we expect touch-oriented UI to work?
 ---

 By now it's generally agreed that [iTV is coming][1] on Wednesday and is likely to be iOS-based.